Information for Visitors

 We're delighted that you would like to come to Itchenor and enjoy sailing with us here at our beautiful Club!
-You may use the facilities at the Club for up to seven days.
+You may use the facilities at the Club for up to seven days (unless you are visiting for an extended event).
 All we ask is that you please sign the Visitors' Book on your arrival.
 Please note that yachtsmen from the UK should be members of clubs or associations recognised by the RYA.

 Arriving by Sea